danielegrattarola/hadoop-learning/README.md

 #### predict
 - **predictions.csv** contains the model's predictions on the dataset being tested, as well as the scaled datapoint associated to each prediction;
-- **metrics.csv** contains the test loss and accuracy (only if the -t flag was set, i.e. the tested dataset contains the real target values)
+- **metrics.csv** contains the test loss and accuracy (only if the -t flag was set, i.e. the tested dataset contains the real target values);
 - **log.txt** contains all the information output by the script during execution;